andrewcooke/choochoo/docs/impulse.md

 ![Diary with SHRIMP Data](impulse-diary.png)

-The screenshot above shows the SHRIMP data within Choochoo's diary.
-The fitness and fatigue values are colour-coded by quintile over the last 90 days (using a scheme that's consistent across the interface), along with a small marker indicating with the daily change is positive or negative.
+The screenshot above shows the SHRIMP data within Choochoo's diary (mid-screen).
+The Fitness and Fatigue values are colour-coded by quintile over the last 90 days (using a scheme that's consistent across the interface), along with a small marker indicating with the daily change is positive or negative.

 A similar display summarises monthly and yearly variations.